 I have since significantly enhanced the Power Automate flow as is articulated in this blog and equally shared a new Power App.
-Check out my latest blog as it greatly simplifies surfacing EXIF metadata from photos plus a whole lot more awesomeness 😊.
+Check out my latest blog it greatly simplifies surfacing EXIF metadata from photos plus a whole lot more awesomeness 😊.

 In this latest feature I have implemented in this awesome PowerApp I previously showcased in an earlier blog a few weeks ago.
-In this blog I have added a touch more genious to that app and things start get a really exciting 😄.
+In this blog I have added a touch more genius to that app and things start get a really exciting 😄.

 On the Microsoft Support web site, you’ll find some guidance insofar as how to Set up an Asset Library to store image, audio, or video files.
 Per this page, one of the features of an Asset Library states to quote:

 Automatic metadata extraction for image files When you upload image files to an Asset Library, any existing metadata for the file is extracted and promoted to any available corresponding columns in the library.
 Automatic metadata extraction is supported for the following image file types: BMP, GIF, ICO, JPEG, PNG, and TIFF.

 Naturally Microsoft quite frequently like to change things like this, deprecated some functionality here and there, and then reimplementing that same functionality in some or other product that unsurprisingly infuriates many users, by example:

 That isn’t so cool.
 Microsoft deprecated that specific out-the-box functionality, so where did they thus move it to?
 Seemingly to Azure Cognitive Services Computer Vision.